19hours/sg-statutes/Acts/Income Tax Act.md

 “primary dealer” means any financial institution specified in the First Schedule to the Government Securities Regulations (Cap.
 121A, Rg 1);

 “Singapore Government securities” means debt securities issued under the Government Securities Act (Cap.
 121A), the Local Treasury Bills Act (Cap.
-167) or any other written law;
+167) or any other written law, and shall be deemed to include any issue of bills and notes by the Monetary Authority of Singapore that are approved by the Minister for the purposes of this Act;

+[22/2011 wef 25/04/2011]

 “trust certificates” means certificates evidencing beneficial ownership in underlying assets.